radical-cybertools/radical.entk/doc/installation.rst

 Password-less SSH keys
 ^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: Using password-less SSH keys is not encouraged.
+.. warning:: Using password-less SSH keys is really not encouraged.
 Some sites might
              even have a policy in place prohibiting the use of password-less SSH keys.
 Use ssh-agent if possible.

-The second  option is to create a public-private key pair that doesn't have a password.

 **These instructions were taken from http://www.linuxproblem.org/art_9.html**

+Follow these instructions to create and set-up a public-private key pair that doesn't have a password.

 As ``user_a`` on host ``workstation``, generate a pair of keys.
 Do not enter a passphrase::